Treppy and travel insurance

 As a travel advisor, you understand the high cost both financially and emotionally of people investing in travel.
 Clients depend on you to help them save the most money possible while they travel – before, during, and after their trip.
 Research is of utmost importance in assuring your clients that they are getting the best deals with the lowest cost available for all of their travel needs and accommodations.

 Agencies offer on-the-job training to gain access to sources that help close the deal with the best offers available.
-Sometimes having that training can help before you start your own business either from home or with others
+Sometimes having that training can help before you start your own business either from home or with others.

-Formal training
+Formal Training

 A college education can help you gain working knowledge in areas such as tourism, best business practices, international affairs and marketing.
 This serves you and your client better if you have either firsthand knowledge or have a degree in tourism or other travel health or marketing degrees.